Imran040/Codes/README.md

   Program 11)Write a C Program to sort an array of integers in ascending order and display the sorted array and Number of passes performed for sorting.
   </h4>
 <h4>
-  Given an array arr[] of size N and an integer K. The task is to find the last remaining element in the array after reducing the array.
+ Program 12) Given an array arr[] of size N and an integer K. The task is to find the last remaining element in the array after reducing the array.
 The rules for reducing the array are: The first and last element say X and Y are chosen and removed from the array arr[].
   </h4>